Wisconsin State Capitol

 The Wisconsin State Capitol, located in Madison, Wisconsin, houses both chambers of the Wisconsin Legislature along with the Wisconsin Supreme Court and the Office of the Governor.
 Completed in 1917, the building is the fifth to serve as the Wisconsin capitol since the first territorial legislature convened in 1836 and the third building since Wisconsin was granted statehood in 1848.
-The Wisconsin State Capitol is the tallest building in Madison, a distinction that has been preserved by legislation that prohibits buildings taller than the 187 feet columns surrounding the dome.
+The Wisconsin State Capitol is the tallest building in Madison, a distinction that has been preserved by a state law that prohibits buildings within 1 mi of the Capitol from being taller than the 187 feet columns surrounding the dome.
 The Capitol is located at the southwestern end of the Madison Isthmus in downtown Madison, bordered by streets that make up the Capitol Square.

+First State Capitol, 1838–1863

+The first capitol of Wisconsin Territory, upon its separation from Michigan Territory in 1836, was a prefabricated wood-frame council house without heat or water that had been sent hastily to Belmont, the temporary territorial capital.
+The council house and an associated lodging house still stand and are operated by the Wisconsin Historical Society as the First Capitol Historic Site.
+Legislators met there for 42 days, tasked with among other things choosing a site for the permanent capital.
+"Madison City", then an uninhabited plot of land owned by delegate James Duane Doty, was chosen.
+Until a capitol building had been constructed there, legislative sessions were to be held in Burlington (now part of Iowa).